serber1990/Pretabs-Kitty/README.md

 # Pretabs-Kitty

-This script is designed to open the [Kitty](https://sw.kovidgoyal.net/kitty/) terminal emulator with four preconfigured tabs, each with a specific title.
+This script is designed to open in [Kitty](https://sw.kovidgoyal.net/kitty/) terminal emulator a set of preconfigured tabs, each with a specific title.
 This setup is useful for users who want to quickly open multiple tabs with specific titles in a single command.

 ---